7 reasons to use home equity

-If you take out a home equity loan or HELOC and the value of your home declines, you could end up owing more between the loan and your mortgage than what your home is worth.
+If you take out a home equity loan or HELOC and the value of your home declines, you could end up owing more between the loan and your mortgage than your home is worth.
 This situation is sometimes referred to as being underwater on your mortgage.

 Say, for example, that you owe $300,000 on your mortgage but the home prices in your area tanked, and now the market value of your home is just $200,000.
 Your mortgage would be $100,000 more than the value of your home.
 If your mortgage is underwater, getting approved for debt refinancing or a new loan with more favorable conditions is much harder.

 There’s a limit to how much you can borrow

 There’s also a limit to the amount you can borrow on a HELOC or home equity loan.
-To determine how much money you’re eligible for, lenders will calculate your loan-to-value ratio, or LTV.
-Even if you have $300,000 in equity, the majority of lenders will not let you borrow that much money.
+To determine how much money you’re eligible for, lenders will calculate your loan-to-value ratio or LTV.
+Even if you have $300,000 in equity, most lenders will not let you borrow that much money.

 Lenders generally allow homeowners to borrow up to 80 percent to 85 percent of the value of their homes, minus existing mortgage balances.
-That number can be different from person to person, though, and depends heavily on your credit score, financial history and current income.
+That number can differ from person to person, though, and depends heavily on your credit score, financial history and current income.

 Know how not to use your home equity